evidence-dev/evidence/sites/docs/pages/core-concepts/formatting/index.md

 #### Reusable Formats
 For a more reusable approach, you can use [SQL format tags](#sql-format-tags), which let you define formats within your SQL.
 This guarantees that your columns will be formatted in the same way wherever they are used in Evidence.

-You can also create your own [custom formats](#custom-formats), which are format codes you can reuse across your project.
+You can also create your own [custom formats](#custom-formats), which are format codes you can reuse across your app.

 #### Formatting Directly in Markdown
 If you need to format values outside of components, [the format function](#format-function) can be used directly.
 For example, when using [expressions](/core-concepts/syntax#expressions) it is not possible to use component props or format tags.